tfcp68/yantrix/docs/syntax/130_expressions.md

 # Expressions

 `Expressions` are function chains applied to particular values, most often during transitions.
-Expressions can include [Transformers](160_transformers.html) and [Predicates](150_predicates.html), and are generally just nested function calls around some property key, so `Expression` is either a `<PROPERTY_NAME>`, a `<FUNC_OPERATOR>(<PROPERTY_NAME>[,<CONSTANT_ARGS>...])` or a `<FUNC_OPERATOR>(<FUNC_OPERATOR>)`, i.e.
+Expressions can include [Transformers](160_transformers.html) and [Predicates](150_predicates.html), and are generally nested function calls around some property key, so `Expression` is either a `<PROPERTY_NAME>`, a `<FUNC_OPERATOR>(<PROPERTY_NAME>[,<CONSTANT_ARGS>...])` or a `<FUNC_OPERATOR>(<FUNC_OPERATOR>)`, i.e.